naga272/naga272/README.md

 - the Forum of my school

 ### 📫 How to reach me:
-You can contact me with gmail (bastianellofederico4@gmail.com) or you can contact me by compiling the form on my web site ( http://51.21.2.74:8000/contattami/ )
+You can contact me with gmail (bastianellofederico4@gmail.com)

 <!--
 **naga272/naga272** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.